-- 224. Cabo Verde has the necessary legal basis for spontaneous exchange of information.
-Cabo Verde does not have a process to complete the templates on relevant rulings and to make them available to the Competent Authority for exchange of information. - 225.
-Cabo Verde is recommended to develop a process to complete the templates on relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework going forward (ToR II.B).
+232. Cabo Verde has the necessary legal basis for spontaneous exchange of information.
+Cabo Verde does not have a process to complete the templates on relevant rulings and to make them available to the Competent Authority for exchange of information.

+233. Cabo Verde is recommended to continue its efforts to develop a process to complete the templates for all relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework as soon as possible (ToR II.B).

-C. Statistics (ToR IV)
+Statistics (ToR IV.D)

-226. As no rulings were issued, no statistics can be reported.
+234. As no rulings were issued, no statistics can be reported.

-D. Matters related to intellectual property regimes (ToR I.A.1.3)
+Matters related to intellectual property regimes (ToR I.A.1.3)

-227. Cabo Verde does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[1]) were imposed.
+235. Cabo Verde does not offer an intellectual property regime for which transparency requirements under the Action 5 Report (OECD, 2015[2]) were imposed.